jlopp/metal-bitcoin-storage-reviews/index.md

 </table>

 There are too many choices, how do I choose?
-1. Avoid using devices where the device manufacturer knows your private key.
+1. Avoid using devices where the device manufacturer may know your private key.
 Such as Keyois Capsule, Cold Storage Coins, and Ballet Crypto.
-In some cases it's possible to have a manufacturer create a BIP38 encrypted backup, which is safe.
+In some cases it's possible to have a manufacturer create a BIP38 encrypted backup, which is safer but I wouldn't recommend it.
 2. Simpler is better - more pieces means more potential points of failure.
-3. The best bang for your buck are the single plates with grids for center punched dots such as Bitplates, Blockplate, CodlKeys, Crypto Keys, Smallseed, or Steelwallet
+3. The best bang for your buck are the single plates with grids for center punched dots such as Bitplates, Blockplate, CodlKeys, Smallseed, or Steelwallet.
-4. The most durable device I've tested is the Quadrat Register
+4. The most durable devices I've tested are the Quadrat Register variants.

 NOTE: this is an open source project!
 If you find any out-of-date information such as incorrect prices or broken links, please <a href="https://github.com/jlopp/metal-bitcoin-storage-reviews/issues/new">submit an issue</a>.

-Are you a device manufacturer who would like me to test your product? <a href="https://www.lopp.net/contact.php">Send me a message</a>!